-Find all the useful information for going swimming in Geneva, be it in swimming pools, paddling pools, Lake Geneva or one of the local rivers.
+Find all the useful information and safety measures for going swimming in Geneva, be it in swimming pools, paddling pools, Lake Geneva or one of the local rivers.

 Geneva boasts numerous bathing spots for every age and every taste.